 Armchair (1991) Dora Dolz

-Dolz made a ceramic Armchair with a fan shape as a backrest and armrests in the shape of a cornucopia and a shell.
+Artist Dora Dolz made a ceramic Armchair with a fan shape as a backrest and armrests in the shape of a cornucopia and a shell.
 The colors that Dolz has applied are red, blue, green, orange and white.
-Dolz's ceramic furniture pieces look like thrones and seats with different types of attributes incorporated into it.
-This gives the chairs something theatrical, but they also act as a kind of still life.
-A miniature copy of the armchair has been placed in the Janitas complex of Humanitas.
-The statue was placed in 1991 in the context of the Oude Noorden Art Plan in collaboration with the Oude Noorden Residents' Organization, Project Renewal Office and CBK Rotterdam.
-The original location was at the Hildegardiskerk on the Verbraakstraat in Noord.
-But in 2014 the work has been moved to Hoek van Holland and given on loan to the Get Hekent Foundation.
+Dolz 'ceramic furniture pieces look like thrones and seats with different kinds of attributes incorporated in them.
+This gives the chairs something theatrical, but also functions as a kind of still life.
+A miniature copy of the armchair has been placed in the Jan van der Ploeg housing complex of Humanitas.
+The statue was placed in 1991 in the context of the Oude Noorden Art Plan in collaboration with the residents association Het Oude Noorden, Projectbureau Stadnieuwnieuwing and CBK Rotterdam.
+The original location was at the Hildegardiskerk on the Verbraakstraat in Noord, but in 2014 the work was moved to Hoek van Holland and loaned to the Get Hoekt Foundation.